What is Flamingo¶

 - fast and flexible

-The Flamingo Ecosystem¶
+The "I Love Flamingo" Ecosystem¶

 The Flamingo ecosystem consists of the following main projects:

-- Flamingo: This is the go based (micro)framework with all core and framework modules.
+- Flamingo: This is the go based (micro)framework with all core and framework modules. code on github

-- Flamingo Carotene: Npm modules that provide a frontend build pipeline for your projects - featuring tools like pug, Sass, webpack and atomic design pattern.
+- Flamingo Carotene: Npm modules that provide a frontend build pipeline for your projects - featuring tools like pug, Sass, webpack and atomic design pattern. code on github

-- Flamingo Commerce: Providing powerful e-commerce features, that you can use to build flexible and modern e-commerce applications
+- Flamingo Commerce: Providing powerful e-commerce features, that you can use to build flexible and modern e-commerce applications code on github

-Related to this projects you find a couple of training materials and examples.
+Related to this projects you find a couple of training materials and examples:

 Flamingo Commerce uses "Domain Driven Design" with a "technology free" domain model by using the layering approach "Ports and Adapters" for its modules.
 The different modules provide „domain“, „application“ and „interface“ logic around commerce features.

-According to „ports and adapters“ these modules can be used with your own „Adapters“ to interact with any API or microservice you want.
+According to „ports and adapters“ these modules can be used with your own „adapters“ to interact with any API or microservice you want.

 You may want to start reading in the docs: